GMDFr/GMDFr/README.md

 - 👋 Hi, I’m @GMDFr
 - 👀 I’m interested in data analysis, data science and robotics.
 - 🌱 I’m currently learning pygame with the idea to add neural network for control.
-- 💞️ I’m looking to collaborate on a RPG 2D (pygame).
+- 💞️ I’m looking to collaborate on tech project with high added values.

 🗃️ **Full Description** :